-Rust makes it very easy to express conditional compilation, specially thanks to its “features”.
+Rust makes it very easy to express conditional compilation, especially thanks to Cargo “features”.
 They’re well integrated into the language and are very easy to use.
 But one thing I’ve learned by maintaining RSpotify (a library for the Spotify API) is that one shouldn’t obsess over them.
 Conditional compilation should be used when it’s the only way to solve the problem, for a number of reasons I’ll explain in this article.

 The Problem

 Originally, this was going to be a compile-time feature named cached_token.
-I didn’t really give it much thought; why would one need the code to save and read the token file if you just don’t need it?
+I didn’t give it much thought; why would one need the code to save and read the token file if you just don’t need it?
 The easiest way to do that is using a feature you can just toggle in your Cargo.toml.

 1. They’re inflexible: you can’t have a client with cached tokens and another without them in the same program.
 It’s a library-wide thing, so you either enable them or you don’t.
 Obviously, they’re not configurable at runtime either; a user might want to choose what kind of behaviour to follow while the program is running.